espoirMur/end-to-end-rag/notes.md

 ### Update on 17 September

-Run the Document ingestion and scale it to multiple instances.ha
+Run the Document ingestion and scale it to multiple instances

+Next step will be improving the document ingestion pipeline, we need to run it over all the document.
+This may need a bit of work.

+Split it into two pipeline, the text splitter and the embedding, which will read the embedding and save the output to parquet files in a bucket.

+The writer which will read the embedding from the parquet file and save it to the document store, we should be able to run this for one millions documents.

+Update on the 18 september,

+Need to come back to the document evalutaor.